-1. The museum was an actual Coastal Artillery Battery.
+1. The U.S. Army Museum of Hawaii was an actual Coastal Artillery Battery.

 The U.S. Army Museum of Hawai’i is housed in the former Battery Randolph, which was once used to protect Hawai’i from invading forces.
 Battery Randolph was built in 1911 as a key part of the “Ring of Steel” which encircled the island of O’ahu to defend against attack by sea.
 Its solid concrete walls could withstand a direct hit from a 2000-pound artillery shell.
 Its primary mission was the defense of Pearl Harbor and Honolulu from attacking battleships.
 The U.S. Army Museum of Hawai’i features impressive exhibits, collections and displays to showcase the rich history of the U.S. Army’s presence in Hawai’i.

-2. It’s still here because it wrecked a wrecking ball.
+2. The U.S. Army Museum of Hawaii is still here because it wrecked a wrecking ball.